Uninsured & Underinsured Motorist Claims

 What happens if the driver who hit me does not have insurance or is underinsured?

-automobile insurance policy, unless the coverage is specifically refused
+with every automobile insurance policy, unless the coverage is specifically

 motorist claim against your own insurance company so you can receive monetary